hku-systems/bidl/README_GET_STARTED.md

 # Get Started Tutorial

+We have already set up necessary environments on `202.45.128.161`.
+You can directly use this server by `sosp21ae@202.45.128.161` to run the following two example networks.

 ## Run a FastFabric Network

 You can bring the FastFabric network up with the following command: